≡ Menu

 ***Full Disclosure – Where appropriate, I’ve linked product images to commercial sites and Amazon (see Amazon Disclosure).
 If you buy from these sites, I earn a small affiliate fee, which helps me keep Urban Turnip going.***

 If you like the Alien movies then you’ll love this.
-It’s a really high-quality and well-made decoy.
-I’ve already said that I think spray scarers are more effective than either ultrasound ones or fake herons, and this tops the list when it comes to motion-sensor sprayers.
+It’s a very high-quality and well-made decoy.
+I think spray scarers are more effective than either ultrasound ones or fake herons, and this tops the list when it comes to motion-sensor sprayers.
 It’s absolutely chock-full of features and the slightly higher price is more than justified.

 PestBye Ultrasonic Repellent

 It runs on 4 AA batteries and most reports say that’s good for at least a couple of months.
 The stake is zinc-coated (so rust-proof) and the whole unit is fully waterproof.
-It’s not badly priced either.
+It’s very well priced too.

 Let us know your thoughts!
 Leave a comment below!